microsoft/Windows-IoT-Samples/RFIDForIoT/CS/README.md

 Steps to follow:

 (1)  After power on the Upboard, Press Del or F7 to enter the BIOS setting.

 (2)  Under the "Boot -> OS Image ID" Tab:
      Select "Windows 10 IoT Core".

-(3) Under the "Advance" Tab: Select "Hat Configuration" and make "LPSS SPISupport" as "Enabled".
+(3)  Under the "Advance" Tab:
+     Select "Hat Configuration", make "LPSS SPISupport" as "Enabled" then Click on "GPIO Configuration in Pin Order".

+(4)  Configure the Pins you are using in the sample as "INPUT" or "OUTPUT".

+    In this sample make PIN 32 as "OUTPUT" and initial value as "LOW".

 If you need guidance click Link: [here](https://www.annabooks.com/Articles/Articles_IoT10/Windows-10-IoT-UP-Board-BIOS-RHPROXY-Rev1.3.pdf).